spalato/Mbo.jl/README.md

 <!--This puppy is not ready for the world yet. -->

-Mbo.jl - Multimode Brownian Oscillator [WIP]
+Mbo.jl - Multimode Brownian Oscillator
 ======================================

 Semiclassical modeling of non-linear spectra in the time domain using the